microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 ![Unity Build Settings for UWP](/External/ReadMeImages/BuildSettingsUWP.png)

-## 4.3 Import MRTK asset
+## 4.3 Import Package

-Then import the MRTK asset using `Assets -> Import Package -> Custom Package…` [Navigate to the package you have either downloaded or exported above].
+Then import the HTK asset using `Assets -> Import Package -> Custom Package…` [Navigate to the package you have either downloaded or exported above].

 > **NOTE**: If you've prepared the source code yourself, The HoloToolkit-Examples and HoloToolkit-Test folders (and all its content and subfolders) are optional when you import the custom package.
 You can uncheck those folders in the **Import Unity Package** window that shows all the contents of the package before performing the import.